rtmcdo/rtmcdo.github.io/_posts/2020-01-07-Azure-vpn-custom-ipsec.md

 <h2 class="section-heading">Getting into the Code</h2>

 For our customers, we use a three-letter abbreviation (TLA) to identify the customer.
 In the example below, a variable sets the TLA that is used in the naming for the resources.
-I've also include the commands to create a VNet for testing in a sandbox environment.
+I've also included the commands to create a VNet for testing in a sandbox environment.

 ```console